mohaEs/image-to-images-translation/README.md

 It means, if we are sure about hyperparamteres (i.e. they work for other folds) we can retrain the fold, sometimes this approach work.
 Otherwise, we should change the hyperparameters, e.g. setting the max_epochs to 180, desired l1 loss, l1 wieght, etc.

 You can also, control the training and making the **early stop** with pointing the **--patience_epochs** argument. for example,for a --patience_epochs 5, means if we have 5 sequential epochs in which discriminator is going to be better while generator is going to be worse, the train will stop, save the model and test.

+## U-net of pix2pix (generator)

+The generator of the pix2pix is a U-net style network.
+If we want to just evaluate the network without adversarial fashion, we can use file Pr_unet_p2pGenerator.py.
+This file contains the only generator of pix2pix (u-net).
+Settings and arguments are same as above.

+Notice that, the u-net mentioned in paper TMI is not this network.
+That was the original u-net.

+Similarly for multitask u-net, use Pr_Multi_unet_p2pGenerator.py.